UnconvRS/ThermalDissociation/tcl_scripts/README.md

 #### 3. First and Last Restart Cases:

 The script will read results starting from the first restart case and up to the last restart case.
-These can be set on the lines with `set num_rest_folder_init 7` and `set num_rest_folder_final 12`.
-Replace 7 and 12 with your preferred start and end cases.
+The user will be asked to input the first and last restart number upon running the script.

 #### 4. Molecular Topology File:

 The name of the file from which to read the topological data.
 This can be a LAMMPS `.data` or a GROMACS `.gro` file.
-The type of the topology file is specified in the line `set mol_type "lmp_data"`.
 The topology file should be located in the parent directory.
+The user will be asked to input the type of topology file upon running the script.

 #### 5. LAMMPS Trajectory File Name:

 The name of the LAMMPS trajectory file.
 This can be modified on the line with `set lmp_trjfile_name "trajectory.lammpstrj"`.

-For example, if your parent directory is at `/home/user/restarts`, the string pattern in the restart folders is `rest`, you want to read results from restart cases `5` to `10`, your topology file is a LAMMPS data file, and your LAMMPS trajectory file is named `myTrajectory.lammpstrj`, you would modify the lines as follows:

-`set dir_ref "/home/user/restarts"`

-`set dir_tmpl "rest"`

-`set num_rest_folder_init 5`

-`set num_rest_folder_final 10`

-`set mol_type "lmp_data"`

-`set lmp_trjfile_name "myTrajectory.lammpstrj"`

 ## Author: